Here’s a sample resume we recently produced for a professor in Singapore.

 - Focus and length may vary based on whether you are applying for a tenure-track permanent position or an adjunct part-time position.
 Research and publication experience are typically more important for the former, while teaching and/or industry experience weigh heavily for the latter.

-Job Opportunities for Professors
+Professor Job Opportunities

 - The best way to find the most up-to-date openings is to review individual college/university websites, specifically looking for the Jobs or Careers page.